PGCE Initial Teacher Education Programmes - How to Apply

 The number of places available for PGCE Initial Teacher Education programmes are allocated to Yr Athrofa each year by Welsh Government.
 This means that the number of places available can vary and competition can be high.
 You are strongly advised to apply early to secure the best opportunity for a place.

-You should apply for your PGCE programme online through the UCAS teacher training portal.
+You should apply for your PGCE programme online through UCAS.
 The application process opens in mid to late October (Apply 1) each year.
 In Apply 1 you will be able to apply for up to 3 different courses/providers.
 Apply 1 usually closes in January (although some providers may close earlier) and this is when you have an opportunity to apply through 'Apply 2'.
 During ‘Apply 2’, you can only apply for one course/provider at a time.